+Chloe from the early seasons of Smallville.
 She was editor-in-chief of her high school newspaper, her freshman year.
 Anyone who's been on a high school newspaper knows how ridiculous that is.

 Pretty much the entire cast of Press Gang, but particularly reporter Spike Thomson and features writer Sarah Jackson, fulfil this trope.

-In an episode of 3rd Rock From The Sun, Tommy turned his school's newspaper into this, complete with allusions to Citizen Kane.
+In an episode of 3rd Rock from the Sun, Tommy turned his school's newspaper into this, complete with allusions to Citizen Kane.
 In fact, the episode was titled "Citizen Solomon", despite this being the "B" plot.

 Basically the entire premise of Gossip Girl, although a glitzy blog that's laid out a little too well takes the place of a school newspaper.

 Richie Cunningham, in at least one Happy Days episode.